So you're looking to buy or refinance a home in Kansas City? Awesome! You're probably…

 But even more than that, a lender will look at your tax filing and your position at your place of work.

-In addition to these factors, a lender will look at how often you get paid and other information such as if you receive an annual salary or an hourly wage.
+In addition to these factors, a mortgage lender will look at how often you get paid and other information such as if you receive an annual salary or an hourly wage.

 Looking at your salary and your tax filing is a great way for a lender to determine your home loan eligibility.
 If a lender doesn’t believe you have enough or a trustworthy income, you will be disqualified from taking out a loan.